carpentries/instructor-training/_episodes/02-practice-learning.md

 *   *Novice*: someone who does not know what they do not know, i.e., they do not yet know what the key ideas in the domain are or how they relate.
-    One sign that someone is a novice is that their questions "are not even wrong".
+    Novices may have difficulty formulating questions, or may ask questions that seem irrelevant or off-topic as they reach for anything they know to connect.

     > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.

 *   *Competent practitioner*: someone who has enough understanding for everyday purposes.
 They will not know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.

     > Example: A *competent practitioner* in a Carpentries workshop might have used the shell before and understand how to move around directories and use individual programs, but they might not understand how they can fit these programs